 Unclaimed property laws have been around since the 1930s, but have become much broader and more strongly enforced in the last 25 years or so.
 Most recently a concerted effort has been made by many states to locate and assist in resolving Unclaimed Property.
 As a result, newer requirements for filing Unclaimed Property are being put in place each year.
 It is each business’ responsibility to review Unclaimed Property found, and file returns to remain in compliance with the established laws.

 Several states have established a coordinated effort to standardize the reporting process.
 As a result, a freeware application called HRS Pro was developed to assist in filing claims with each state.
 Basically this application will allow you to export an Excel template, load data into the template and then import the template.
 The application will then allow you to print a report in a format that has been accepted by some states.
 If your state doesn’t participate in the NAUPA File format, you may need to purchase the enterprise edition of the application.

 How can Dynamics NAV assist with Compliance?

 Use of the bank reconciliation tool makes it easy to identify AP checks that have been issued and not cleared the bank.
 When printing a check, NAV creates a record in the Bank Account Ledger entry.
 This entry is updated during a bank reconciliation when the transaction is marked as having cleared the bank.
 A very simple analysis of bank account entries can be performed where the Document type = Payment and the Field Open = yes.
 This will represent the entries that have not cleared the bank account.

 Using Bank Ledger entries to Identify Uncleared Payments

 Figure 1 – Navigating to the Bank Accounts Section of Dynamics NAV 2017

-Select the Bank Account that you use and on the Navigate tab of the ribbon menu, select Ledger Entries
+- Select the Bank Account that you use and on the Navigate tab of the ribbon menu, select Ledger Entries

-Using a detail filter, set the appropriate filters for identifying outstanding payments.
+- Using a detail filter, set the appropriate filters for identifying outstanding payments.
 Highlight the lines and send the list to Excel.

 Using Customer Ledger Entries to Identify Uncleared Credits